The definitive guide to cloud storage

 There are four general types of cloud storage.
 Each is customized according to these types of providers.

 Personal cloud storage is facilitated by a network-attached tool that allows users to store different types of personal data.
-Examples of cloud storage incorporate documents, photos, video, and music.
+Examples of cloud storage incorporate documents, photos, videos, and music.

 Private cloud storage uses on-premises storage servers that are under the control of the company that owns them.
 Like public cloud storage and data centers, private cloud storage is powered by virtual machines.